AdaCore/training_material/courses/ada_essentials/135_visibility/02-use_clauses.rst

      declare
        use Distance_Pkg;
      begin
-       -- With or without the clause, "Distance" means Q.Distance Miles := Distance;
+       -- With or without the clause, "Distance" means Example.Distance Miles := Distance;
      end;
    end Example;